Timthekoala/poro-overlay-online/README.md

 # Riftbound Overlay System

-A real-time streaming overlay system for OBS, controllable from anywhere via a browser.
+A real-time streaming overlay system for OBS, controllable from any browser anywhere in the world.

 ---